scottjs/db-sync/README.md

 ## Installation

-Run `composer require "scottjs/db-sync:1.*" --dev` from the root of your project, or manually add `"scottjs/db-sync": "1.*"` to your `composer.json` file:
+Run `composer require "scottjs/db-sync:1.*" --dev` from the root of your project.

+Alternatively, you can manually add `"scottjs/db-sync": "1.*"` to your `composer.json` file:

 ```
 "require-dev": {